emotion-js/emotion/.changeset/nasty-starfishes-retire.md

 '@emotion/react': patch
 ---

-Fix emotion label not being applied to components with numbers in name
+Improved label extraction from the stack traces.
+We should be able to extract labels from components with numbers in their names now.